-During the sampling period in 2022, the below Prosser and Snively reaches were each sampled a minimum of 14 times and the west and east causeway were each sampled 5 and 3 times respectively.
-A total of 27 species were observed, including 9 fish predator species.
-The species with the highest density was spring chinook (4,510) followed by Smallmouth Bass (2,768).
+During the sampling period in 2023, the below Prosser and Snively reaches were each sampled a total of 15 times and the west and east causeway were each sampled 6 times each.
+A total of 24 species were observed, including 8 fish predator species.
+The most encountered species of non-predatory fish was spring chinook with a total observed of (756).
+The species of predatory fish with the highest density was Smallmouth Bass (2,768).
 Considering the significant number of salmonid species naturally produced and those released by Yakama Nation Fisheries (spring Chinook, summer Chinook, fall Chinook, Coho, and Sockeye), there is reasonable concern of piscivorous fish predation impacts on anadromous salmonids.
-We expected to observe higher densities of salmonid species compared to predator species, however the presence of predator fish species such as Smallmouth Bass and Northern Pikeminnow were seen in high densities (Figure 35).
+We expected to observe higher densities of salmonid species compared to predator species, however this did not appear to be the case for the locations sampled during our study period.
+The presence of predator fish species such as Smallmouth Bass and Northern Pikeminnow were seen in high densities (Figure 8).

 Figure 35.
-Species abundance in 2022.
+Species abundance in 2023.
 Values displayed represent total abundance of each species.

-When comparing predator-prey densities in the Yakima River by reach (Figure 36), we consistently found high densities of Smallmouth Bass in all four sampling areas while the Spring Chinook were concentrated in three of the four (below Prosser, Snively, and west causeway.
-The Snively and west causeway reaches saw densities of fish predator species higher that of salmonid species.
-For example, in the Snively reach the total abundance of SMB was 1,265, whereas the abundance of spring chinook was only 554.
-Below Prosser, the abundance of SMB (1,370) was lower than the total abundance of spring chinook (3,878), but still indicates significant predation pressure on the salmonid species.
+When comparing predator-prey densities in the Yakima River by reach (Figure 34), we consistently found high densities of Smallmouth Bass in all four sampling areas while the Spring Chinook were concentrated only two of the four (below Prosser, and Snively.
+All four reaches saw densities of fish predator species higher that of salmonid species.
+For example, in the below Prosser reach the total abundance of SMB was 1448, whereas the abundance of spring chinook was only 516.
+In the Snively Reach, the abundance of SMB (1041) was much higher than the total abundance of spring chinook (219), which may indicate significant predation pressure on the salmonid species.

 Figure 36.
-Reach specific species abundance during sampling period 2022.
+Reach specific species abundance during sampling period 2023.

-Throughout the spring sampling period until early July, fish predator species were observed consistently in the Yakima River basin (Figure 37), with a higher presence observed as the season progressed.
+Throughout the spring sampling period until early July, the three most abundant predatory species Smallmouth Bass, Northern Pikeminnow, and Channel Catfish were observed consistently in the Yakima River basin (Figure 10), with a higher presence observed as the season progressed.
 These findings of consistent piscivorous fish presence during the smolt migration highlight the importance of understanding and managing predator-prey dynamics in the Yakima River basin to ensure the successful survival of salmonid species.
 Further analysis and consideration of these predator-prey interactions are necessary for effective conservation and management strategies.

 Figure 37.
-Total abundance of primary predatory fish species observed by the sampling date.
+Total abundance of primary predatory fish species observed by the sampling date in 2023.